-- 1. Minister of Education - 2.
-Najma curriculum director - 3.
-Peter chair of the curriculum review committee - 4.
-Janet director of teacher training - 5.
-Ismail head of the National Head teachers Association - 6.
-The 12 curriculum review committee members
+- 1. The Minister for Education, Mr. Matano

+- 2. Najma curriculum director

+- 3. Peter chair of the curriculum review committee

+- 4. Janet director of teacher training

+- 5. Ismail head of the National Head teachers Association

+- 6. Mr. Kamau

+- 7. Mrs. Kamau

+- 8. Monica

 What do you know about your target audience that could make your communications better?

-Objective: Ensure there are two modules about the constitution in the revised primary school curriculum by the end of the year
+SafeToto's Objective: Ensure there are two child rights focussed modules about the constitution in the revised primary school curriculum by the end of the year.

-LearnRight had put together a series of questions they needed to know for each group:
+SafeToto had put together a series of questions they needed to know for each group:

-- What does your job involve? - What is your strategy for this year? - What are your priorities? - What are you most passionate about in the curriculum review? - How important do you think it is for young learners to have a basic understanding of the constitution? - How is the constitution currently taught in schools? - What do you think about the new curriculum?
-What should it include and exclude? - What would you most like to achieve this year?
+- What does your job involve?

+- What is your strategy for this year?

+- What are your priorities?

+- What are you most passionate about in the curriculum review?

+- How important do you think it is for young learners to have a basic understanding

+of the constitution?
+How are child rights currently taught to children?

+• What do you think about the new curriculum?
+What should it include and exclude?